 MR. HAWKS: So I'm Jack Hawks again, Executive Director of the California Water Association, representing the PUC regulated water utilities.
 CWA supports the MCL development for 1,2,3-TCP.

 And we respectfully offer two additions to the final regulation.
-The first one you've heard already, with respect to a compliant strategy that will be more progressive in nature, more akin to the compliant strategy adopted for Hexavalent chromium.
+The first one you've heard already, with respect to a compliance strategy that will be more progressive in nature, more akin to the compliance strategy adopted for hexavalent chromium.

 And what our comment letter is actually going to say is that we're recommending that the Board adopt what we're calling a workable pre-enforcement period, along with appropriate safeguards and milestones that support the efforts of water systems seeking to implement the effective treatment technology tailored to their system-specific requirements.
 And we think adopting such a strategy, as I just said, would be consistent with what the federal government did with respect to arsenic and what the State of California did with respect to chrome-6.